 \section{Conclusion}

-In this survey, we present a comprehensive and systematic literature review of LLM-based agentic systems for issue resolution from three perspectives: benchmarks, techniques, and empirical studies.
-For benchmarks, we analyze their construction methodologies, enhancement directions, and evaluation metrics.
-For techniques, we examine current development trends from two dimensions: the design of methods and scaffolds, and the training strategies of foundation models tailored for issue resolution tasks.
-For empirical studies, we summarize existing insights from three aspects: benchmark integrity, technical limitations, and additional evaluation perspectives.
-Finally, we discuss research opportunities and future directions in this evolving field.
-Together, these contributions position this survey as a timely and foundational reference that consolidates fragmented progress, clarifies emerging trends, and supports the development of next-generation research on automated issue resolution.
+In this survey, we present a comprehensive and systematic literature review of LLM-based agentic systems for issue resolution from three perspectives: benchmarks, techniques, and empirical studies, and distill the research opportunities they suggest. \revReplace{R1.11}{Across these perspectives, three higher-level conclusions emerge.
+First, effective design is conditional rather than universal.
+Benchmarks should be selected by evaluation purpose, pipeline-based scaffolds suit tight budgets and weaker backbones, agent-based scaffolds suit frontier backbones, and agentic reinforcement learning has become the dominant training paradigm.
+Second, the persistent limitation is the gap between measured and actual capability, since weak test suites, data contamination, and unreliable trajectories inflate reported resolution rates and bound the outcome rewards used for training.
+Moreover, even for issues counted as resolved, prevailing execution-based evaluation overlooks the software engineering quality of generated patches, such as their maintainability and conformance to project-specific design and architectural constraints.
+Third, the field is likely to evolve from maximizing a single resolution rate toward process-aware development and evaluation, including fine-grained multi-perspective assessment, process-level supervision, richer repository knowledge representations, domain-specific customization, and software engineering methods for agentic systems themselves.} Together, these contributions position this survey as a timely and foundational reference that consolidates fragmented progress, clarifies emerging trends, and supports the development of next-generation research on automated issue resolution.